turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-enforcement/index.md

 - Guardrails reevaluated and found the bucket to be out-of-policy

-- Guardrails autonomously did what you did with a `Quick Action` in the previous runbook: enable versioning
+- Guardrails autonomously did what you did with a `Quick Action` in the previous guide: enable versioning

 - Guardrails noticed the bucket’s changed status

 - Guardrails reevaluated and found that the bucket now complies with policy

+## Step 6: Review

 For fun, try suspending versioning on the bucket again.
 It won’t stay that way for long!

+## Next Steps

 This Getting Started series just scratches the surface.
 Try installing more [policy packs](https://hub.guardrails.com) into your workspace, and run through this series again to explore the breadth and variety of what Guardrails can do.